CPNV-ES/LiveCoding-Pokedash-Game/docs/developer/addContent/element.md

 - the game will resize your image.
 However, it's better to have lightweight image in a 64x64 pixel.

 ## 6. It's done !
+Don't forget to add your new method in the [instructions](https://github.com/CPNV-ES/LiveCoding-Pokedash-Game/blob/master/instructions/element.md)

 Your element is now ready to be loaded in the game !